is your love in action, inside the former Soviet Union

 Amazing!

-A HUGE thank-you — from me, from second-in-command Lydia Danielevna and our ÒResponse of the HeartÓ team in Minsk —
+from second-in-command Lydia Danielevna and our ÒResponse of the HeartÓ team in

 to all who responded so graciously to this extraordinary opportunity.